aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 About creating a custom cloud
 -----------------------------

-If you enable BYOC and you have the administrator's role in your organization, you can create a custom cloud using `Aiven Console <https://console.aiven.io/>`_.
-For this purpose, you'll use the **Create custom cloud** wizard to generate a Terraform infrastructure-as-code (IaC) template.
+If you have the administrator's role in your Aiven organization and you enable BYOC, you can create a custom cloud on the Aiven platform.
+For this purpose, you'll need to configure your custom cloud setup in `Aiven Console <https://console.aiven.io/>`_ and prepare your own Amazon Web Services (AWS) account so that Aiven can access it.

+In `Aiven Console <https://console.aiven.io/>`_, you'll use the **Create custom cloud** wizard to generate a Terraform infrastructure-as-code (IaC) template.
 Next, you'll deploy this template in your AWS account to acquire Role ARN (Amazon Resource Name).
 You'll suppy your Role ARN into the **Create custom cloud** wizard, which will give Aiven the permissions to securely access your AWS account and create resources.
 Finally, you'll assign projects and add customer contacts for your custom cloud.

 Limitations
 '''''''''''